jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 >
 > — [Publishing WG Telco, 2019-07-01][telco]

-WPUB intended to bring publishing to the open web, similarly as [next-book][nb], a cute little octopus-shaped project I’ve been working on for some time now (I’ll briefly introduce it below, no need to click away).
+WPUB intended to bring publishing to the open web.
+I've been observing the drafting process over the last two years and rewriting a comparison between WPUB and [next-book][nb], a cute little octopus-shaped project I’ve been working on for some time now (I’ll briefly introduce it below, no need to click away).
+Both approaches appear similar in broad terms, but differ in ambitions and solutions.

-I've been observing the drafting process over the last two years and rewriting a comparison of those two approaches in their ambitions and solutions.
-This might be the right moment to share it because the value proposition is quite monumental — and believable:
+This might be the right moment to share the article because the value proposition of publishing on the web is quite monumental — and believable:

 > We believe there is great value in combining this older tradition of portable, bounded publications with the pervasive accessibility, addressability, and interconnectedness of the Open Web Platform (OWP). **New models of economic sustainability and innovative experiences of knowledge depend on this.**
 >